Anashrah/Image-Caption-Generator/README.md

 This project fits Tier 2 because it fine‑tunes a pretrained vision–language model on an existing caption dataset.
 It requires meaningful engineering, training, evaluation, and a working demo, but does not require building a model from scratch.

 ### Problem Statement
 Images contain rich visual information, but computers cannot naturally describe them in human language.
-This project aims to automatically generate accurate captions for images using a vision–language model.
+This project addresses the real‑world need for automatically describing images, enabling accessibility, better search, content moderation, and efficient organization of large visual datasets.
+It aims to help platforms that need to understand what's an image is to detect unsafe content, violence, or restricted material, and it also enhances text-based searches for images.
 The goal is to build a system that understands an image and produces a natural‑language description.

 ### Solution Overview
 We fine‑tune a pretrained image‑captioning model using a Kaggle dataset that already includes images and caption annotations.
 The system processes an input image, extracts visual features using a vision encoder, and generates a caption using a transformer‑based decoder.
 A simple inference script will allow users to upload an image and receive a caption.